dnsimple/dnsimple-support/content/articles/personal-vs-pro.markdown

 **Personal:** No - You can *only* secure your root domain and `www` subdomain.

-**Professional:** Yes - Secure a combination of different host names, from the same or different domains.
+**Professional:** Yes - Secure a combination of different host names from the same or different domains.

 ## Can I work with other people on my account?